SagaLGIT/tech-bootcamp-ws/README.md

 ### 3.5.2 Add the POST method for the API route for favorites
 In the file `app/api/users/[userId]/favorites/[imdbId]/route.ts`, we already have a DELETE endpoint setup for deleting favorites, and now we want to be able to POST favorites as well.
+Note that this is another route than the one we edited earlier (different path).
 Add the following function to the route:
 ```typescript
 export async function POST(request: NextRequest, context: { params: { userId: string, imdbId: string} }): Promise<NextResponse> {